tonysneed/VsCode-AspNet5-Linux/readme.md

     + Pick Web API Application, enter as name: HelloWebApi
   - Run `dnu restore`, then run as before
   - Open a browser and go to: http://localhost:5001/api/values
-  - Press Enter to stop Kestrel, or kill as before
+  - Press Enter to stop Kestrel